 Map Design: The Print layout#

-The print layout in QGIS is where you design and finalize the map in order to print or export it as a PDF or format of your choice.
-Here you can add important elements such as the legend, a title, an explanatory text and everything you need to create a comprehensive map.
-By adding layout elements (legend, title, scale bar, sources, etc.) to a map, you provide your audience with necessary information to contextualise and evaluate the information shown on the map.
+The print layout in QGIS is where you design and finalise the map in order to print or export it as a PDF (or file format of your choice).
+Here you can add important elements such as the legend, title, explanatory text, and anything you need to create a comprehensive map.
+By adding layout elements (legend, title, scale bar, sources, etc.) to a map, you provide your audience with the necessary information to contextualise and evaluate the information shown on the map.

 1. Go to Project > New Print Layout > enter a name for the new print layout > click OK